sajanbodele/sajanbodele/Readme.md

 I'm learning product management by doing it—breaking down products, writing PRDs, solving PM case studies, building MVPs, and creating portfolio projects to understand how great products are designed, launched, and scaled.

-### 🎯 My Focus
+Focused on:

-* Understanding users deeply
+- Understanding users and uncovering problems
-* Thinking in systems
+- Product strategy and systems thinking
+- Growth, experimentation and analytics
-* Building products that create measurable value
+- Building AI-native products and workflows

-Currently obsessed with AI-native product thinking, growth, and learning how great products get built from zero to one.
+Currently obsessed with understanding how great products go from 0 → 1 and how AI changes the way products are built.

 <br clear="right"/>